Rana-kamali/Task-Orgniser/README.md

 ### Installation
-- Clone the repository to your local machine:
-- git@github.com:Rana-kamali/Task-Orgniser.git In your terminal
+- Clone the repository to your local machine git@github.com:Rana-kamali/Task-Orgniser.git<br /> In your terminal
 - directory cd Task-Orgniser
 - npm install
 -cd client